andychase/gab/extensions/howto.md

 ## Categories

-- theme_ -- Look & Feel (Anything w/ mostly css)
+- theme_ -- Look & Feel (Anything w/ mostly css & images)
 - feat_ -- Major feature (Anything that adds pages)
 - ux_   -- Small user experience nicety
 - misc_ -- Cosmetic details unrelated to a specific theme
 - hook_ -- Integration with other services
-- parser_ -- Anything that transform post input when displaying
+- parser_ -- Anything that transform posts output when they are displayed
 - search_ -- Anything that requires the search service extension
+- lang_ -- Language packs (should mostly extend templates, possibly css & js)
+- pack_ -- A bundle of other extensions above

 ## Api